-Missouri S&T is one of the nation’s leading research universities with 99 degree programs in 40 areas of study such as computer science, business, engineering, humanities, and liberal arts.
+Missouri S&T [https://mst.edu/] is one of the nation’s leading research universities with 101 degree programs in 40 areas of study, ranging from business and information technology to engineering, the sciences, the humanities, and the liberal arts.
 It is located about 100 miles west of St. Louis, Missouri, in the multicultural community of Rolla, surrounded by Ozarks scenery.
-The physics department has recently opened a new research area with emphasis in gravitational physics, astrophysics and cosmology, which is expected to grow substantially in the next few years.
+The physics department includes 16 active faculty with expertise in condensed matter physics, atomic physics, and astrophysics.

 A curriculum vitae (including a list of publications) and a statement of research interests should be sent in PDF format to Marco Cavaglia “marco.cavaglia[AT]ligo.org”.
 Please use the subject “Gravitational physics and astrophysics postdoctoral application.”
 Applicants must also arrange to have at least three recommendation letters sent to the same email address.
 Please direct questions about the position to “marco.cavaglia[AT]ligo.org”.
 Applications will be reviewed starting on January 1, 2023, but applications will be accepted until an adequate applicant pool is established, or until the position is filled.
 The position is available as early as February 2023.
 IMAC and Missouri S&T are committed to increasing diversity in the sciences.
 Applications from underrepresented groups in physics are particularly encouraged.
 IMAC and Missouri S&T will strive to meet the needs of dual-career couples.